The Write Launch, Issue 20, December 2018

 When they come abreast of the fountain with its galloping steeds, Dr Lanzenberg gestures toward a nearby pharmacie.
 Yelling to make himself heard over the wind, he asks her to buy some gauze pads and eyewash while he goes ahead to rue Sainte-Catherine.

 Marcelle is dumbfounded.
 On a day like today when her feet are so numb they feel cut off from her body, he wants her to go shopping for incidentals?
 But she doesn’t argue with him.
-She’s tried it before and it only confuses him: he simply doesn’t understand why his orders would need to be reviewed.
+She’s tried it before and it only confuses him: he simply doesn’t understand why his orders would need to be revised.

 Eva Gottlieb had hoped that the man in the pinstriped suit would let her go as soon as she handed over her documents and he saw that she had a French ID.
 But he only glances at her papers before confiscating them and ordering her into the back room where twenty or thirty people are bunched together on one side of the room.
 Eva is told to sit on the opposite side, however, which—except for a couple of people she doesn’t know—is unoccupied.
 Sitting down on the nearest chair, she frantically scans the room for her mother, but it’s a moment or two before she spots her standing in the corner next to Mme Freund, her Hungarian friend.